Feuerlabs/exometer/README.md

 This document gives a high level overview of the Exometer system.
 For details, please see the documentation for individual modules, starting with `exometer`.

+Note the section on [Dependency Management](https://github.com/Feuerlabs/exometer/blob/master/doc/README.md#Dependency_Management) for how to deal with optional packages, both users and developers.

 ### <a name="Table_of_Content">Table of Content</a> ###